 A third commented, “I had the toenail on both big toes removed in early December because of ingrown toenails.”

 Regular visits to a podiatrist or nail salon for professional care can also help prevent complications and maintain foot health.
-Professional care may be essential for those who are unable to manage toenail care independently due to MS symptoms.
+Some people with MS may need help from a professional if their symptoms make it hard to take care of their toenails on their own.

-Fungal infections in toenails, known as onychomycosis, are relatively common among the general population — and slightly more prevalent among people diagnosed with MS. These infections can lead to nail discoloration, cracking, or other deformities.
+Fungal infections in toenails, known as onychomycosis, are relatively common among the general population and happen a bit more in people with MS. These infections can lead to nail discoloration, cracking, or other deformities.

 If left untreated, toenail fungus can lead to complications such as severe nail thickening, cracking, and even pain and sensitivity in the toes due to deep fissures (deep cracks or splits) in the nail.

-There are a number of prescription and over-the-counter (OTC) treatment options for fungal infections.
+There are many prescription and over-the-counter (OTC) treatment options for fungal infections.
 Your podiatrist or dermatologist may recommend:

 One member mentioned taking antifungal medication, writing, “They have stronger meds for fungus, too.
 Better than taking out the nail.”